gamemann/l4d2-partyboxes/README.md

 l4d2pb_box_test_enabled "0"
 ```

-## More Boxes In Development!
+### More Boxes In Development!
-I plan to keep adding more types of boxes in the future!
-If you would like to make your own types of boxes and release them here, feel free to make a pull request!
+I plan to keep adding boxes over time!
+If you would like to make your own boxes and release them here, feel free to make a pull request!

 ## Building
 Firstly, you'll want to download SourceMod from [here](https://www.sourcemod.net/downloads.php).